jkaninda/mysql-bkup/docs/how-tos/backup-to-ssh.md

 # Backup to SSH remote server

-As described for s3 backup section, to change the storage of you backup and use S3 as storage.
+As described for s3 backup section, to change the storage of your backup and use SSH Remote server as storage.
 You need to add `--storage ssh` or `--storage remote`.
 You need to add the full remote path by adding `--path /home/jkaninda/backups` flag or using `SSH_REMOTE_PATH` environment variable.

 {: .note }